Advertisement / Annons:

 My father Evert's Dodge Senior de Luxe four door Touring Sedan 1937

-I only have two photos of this car, this one above I got from my aunt.
-I don't have any own memories of this car, I was born one year after he sold it.
+I only have three photos of this car, this one above I got from my aunt.
+Look what design, free standing front lights, head lights, top mounted wind shield wipers, etc. I don't have any own memories of this car, I was born one year after he sold it.

-In a recently (2019) found letter from my father's friend Gunnar or Skipper as we called him he writes to my father: "Do you remember our long tour in your first car from Stockholm to Elleholm ?
+Recently (2019) I found letter from my father's friend Gunnar or Skipper as we called him, he writes to my father: "Do you remember our long tour in your first car from Stockholm to Elleholm ?
 The cooler starting boiling and you put snow on the cooler.
 That was in Småland.".

 I have always heard that Chrysler, Plymouth and Dodge were assembled in Sweden but didn't know any details about this.
-After some research I found that there were two companies that sold Chrysler cars, ANA in Nyköping which sold the Plymouth and Desoto and Philipsons who sold Chrysler, Imperial and Dodge, head office in Stockholm.
+After some research I found that there were two companies that sold Chrysler cars, ANA in Nyköping which sold the Plymouth and Desoto and Philipson Car who sold Chrysler, Imperial and Dodge, head office in Stockholm.
 In both cases I can read that they started to assembling the cars in Sweden 1938.
 It could be that they imported the 1937 Dodge in this case as a 1937 and then assemble it in 1938, just my theory.
-Philipsons car factory was built 1938 in Augustendal in Nacka Strand.
+Philipson Car factory was built 1938 in Augustendal in Nacka Strand.

-Maybe Philipsons sold these big cars as Taxi cars?
+Maybe Philipson Car sold these big cars as Taxi cabs?

-There are a lot to read about this in Swedish, but here I have found an English text:
+There are a lot to read about this in Swedish, but here I have found one written in English:

 I have found two of these 1937 Dodges over the years, but no of them where my fathers.
 Now I have ordered from the traffic register information of all the Dodge 1937 that still exist today and if I'm lucky I will find my father's old Dodge.
 I have always thought that his Dodge must have been scrapped.